-Each member of a bank's Management Board and Supervisory Board must discharge his/her duties: (i) in good faith; and (ii) in a professional, reasonable manner and with due care; and (iii) must remain loyal to the interests of the company and its shareholders/participants and place the interests of the company before his/her own interests.
+Each member of a bank's management board and supervisory board must discharge his/her duties: (i) in good faith; and (ii) in a professional, reasonable manner and with due care; and (iii) must remain loyal to the interests of the company and its shareholders/participants and place the interests of the company before his/her own interests.

-Members of the Management Board or the Supervisory Board may not delegate their fiduciary duties to other administrators.
+Members of the management board or supervisory board may not delegate their fiduciary duties to other administrators.

-Additionally, each member of the Supervisory Board must:
+Additionally, each member of the supervisory board must:

-- Be well informed about the financial affairs of the bank by regularly and independently analyzing the reports of the Management Board and other committees of the bank - Be up to date about the developments and trends in banking and other financial markets - Cast a vote only based on his/her personal judgment and beliefs for the purposes of defending the bank's interests - When casting their votes or adopting decisions, not uphold the interests of one shareholder/group of shareholders over the others, nor be influenced by them, as well as not adopt any decisions that are contrary to the bank's interests or undertake long-term risks for short-term gains - Defend the legitimate interests of the bank, not publicly criticize the other members of the Supervisory Board or members of the Management Board - Not let his/her business activities affect the bank - Keep confidential any information related to the bank, persons related to the bank, bank customers and other people with whom the bank has business dealings that are obtained in his/her capacity as a member of the Supervisory Board, except where disclosure is mandated by the law - Discuss problems related to the internal controls, financial results and the implementation of the strategic plan of the bank with the relevant officers of the bank - Ensure the independence of the Audit Committee - Not interfere with the activities of the internal auditors, but rather provide a recommendation to the Audit Committee in relation to the main directions of the internal audit plan and make sure that the internal audit department is subordinated to the Audit Committee - Ensure that the necessary information and documents related to the bank and persons related to the bank are provided to the internal auditor to be reviewed and that the latter has an opportunity to meet relevant employees - Assess at least once a year the professional skills of each member of the Management Board and their contributions toward the profitability of the bank, that it is in a stable financial state, the timely achievement of the strategic goals, as well as the suitability of the Management Board members to their positions
+- Be well-informed about the financial affairs of the bank by regularly and independently analyzing the reports of the management board and other committees of the bank. - Be up to date about the developments and trends in banking and other financial markets.

+- Cast a vote only based on his/her personal judgment and beliefs for the purposes of defending the bank's interests. - When casting votes or adopting decisions, not uphold the interests of one shareholder/group of shareholders over the others, nor be influenced by them, as well as not adopt any decisions that are contrary to the bank's interests or undertake long-term risks for short-term gains. - Defend the legitimate interests of the bank, not publicly criticize the other members of the supervisory board or management board. - Not let his/her business activities affect the bank. - Keep confidential any information related to the bank, persons related to the bank, bank customers and other people with whom the bank has business dealings that are obtained in his/her capacity as a member of the supervisory board, except where disclosure is mandated by law. - Discuss problems related to the internal controls, financial results and the implementation of the strategic plan of the bank with the relevant officers of the bank. - Ensure the independence of the audit committee. - Not interfere with the activities of the internal auditors, but rather provide a recommendation to the audit committee in relation to the main directions of the internal audit plan and make sure that the internal audit department is subordinated to the audit committee. - ensure that the necessary information and documents related to the bank and persons related to the bank are provided for review to the internal auditor, who further has an opportunity to meet relevant employees. - Assess at least once a year the professional skills of each member of the management board and their contributions toward the profitability of the bank, that their work has maintained the bank's financial stability, timely achievement of the strategic goals as well as their suitability to their positions.

-The responsibilities of the members of the Supervisory Board go beyond the mere acceptance of reports on progress, opinions and/or recommendations from the members of the Management Board or other administrators of the bank.
-They should be ready to question and object to these for the benefit of the bank and the depositors, despite positions taken by the shareholders and other members of the Supervisory Board.
+The responsibilities of the members of the supervisory board go beyond the mere acceptance of reports on progress, opinions or recommendations from the management board or other bank administrators.
+They should be ready to question and object to these for the benefit of the bank and its depositors, despite positions taken by the shareholders and other members of the supervisory board.